 There is a fax machine in the Departmental Office which can be used both to send and receive faxes.
 The fax number is (949) 824-2181.
 Faxes directed to you will be put in your mailbox.
+Cover sheets are available near the fax machine.
 You may ask department staff for assistance with the use of this fax machine.